 No matter where I am going or how long for, there are some items that I always pack and carry with me when I travel around the world.
-These are my own personal travel essentials.
+I’m not just talking about your bog standard travel packing list, these are my own personal travel essentials, the things that I have to pack and cannot do without on any trip.

-My longer travel packing list changes slightly depending on each trip and where I am going, what I am doing and the terrain and climate I will be in, but no matter what else ends up in my pack there are always some items that I can’t travel without and I have to take with me regardless.
+On any big round the world trip, gap year or even short break, there are some things that are travel packing essentials.
+My longer travel packing list including clothing and everything else changes slightly depending on each trip and where I am going, what I am doing and the terrain and climate I will be in, but no matter what else ends up in my pack there are always some items that I can’t travel without and I have to take with me regardless.

-In general I travel quite light when I’m backpacking, most of the time I use up about half of my pack space.
+In general I travel quite light when I’m backpacking around the world.
+On any trips less than a few months I generally travel carry on only and most of the time I use up about two thirds of my pack space, including my electronics.
 The rest invariably gets filled up with gifts, souvenirs or things I pick up along the way depending on how long I’m travelling for, but in general I start off pretty light.
-Apart from my clothes and toiletries, which to be fair isn’t much, I view pretty much anything else as disposable or replaceable.
-I can pick up most things I need along the way as I need them, (and yes I’ve grabbed one or two of those traditional backpacker beer logo singlets from a market when I’ve been in need of a laundrette!)
+Apart from my tech and my clothes, which to be fair isn’t much, I view pretty much anything else as disposable or replaceable such as toiletries or basic first aid items.
+I can pick up most things I need along the way as I need them, (and yes I’ve grabbed one or two of those traditional backpacker beer logo T Shirts from a market when I’ve been in need of a laundrette!)

 Saying that, there are just a few things that I always take with me regardless of where I am going or how long I am going for, so in no particular order of importance, I thought I’d share them with you.
 This isn’t my full packing list of course, a more extensive suggested packing list for backpacking trips or gap years can be found here, these are just the personal things I always like to have with me whenever I go away and can’t do without.

-My own first aid kit to be fair is slightly larger than average and filled with a lot more than basic kit, but then I am a charge nurse in my working life so I know how to use it and I like to be prepared.
+My own first aid kit to be fair is very slightly larger than average and filled with a lot more than basic kit, but then I was an emergency specialist nurse in my working life so I know how to use it and I like to be prepared.
 I really wouldn’t recommend most people carrying round as much as I do, which to many people would be a load of unnecessary kit they don’t know how to use.

 For those of you who don’t know what a pacsafe is, they are essentially a slashproof, tamperproof steel wire net that wrap around your backpack and can be secured to a fixed point with a steel cable and padlock.